baxxos/Scanpath-Evaluator/README.md

 * Upgrade backend to Python 3.X
 * Upgrade frontend to AngularJS 1.6.X
 * Upgrade frontend JS to ES6
-* Hash passwords on the [client side](https://crackstation.net/hashing-security.htm) as well
+* Minify all the client side JavaScript code & create a custom Bootstrap build
-* Allow users to download their data in JSON/TSV format
+* Allow users to download their uploaded data in JSON/TSV format
-* Create a branch for [Bootstrap 4](https://v4-alpha.getbootstrap.com/) beta upgrade
 * Exception & error logging
 * Write some more tests